sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/4000 - sections-example-nested-columns.md

 ```

-With this approach, you can output something like the following, using abbreviated YML notation to give an overview of the more complex JSON API response:
+With this approach, you can output something like the following, using abbreviated YML notation to give an overview of the more complex JSON extraction response:

 ```yml
 ---